Expanded news coverage based on your feedback | Wadena Pioneer Journal

 You asked.
 We delivered.

 To bring more coverage and balance to your news coverage, we now offer Reuters, a trusted news service providing award-winning coverage of the day's most important topics and breaking news.
-And we recently added Tribune News Service content to our products, in addition to The New York Times and Washington Post, to provide even greater depth to our lineup of national and world news coverage.
+And we recently added Tribune News Service content to our products to provide even greater depth to our lineup of national and world news coverage.

 Expanded news coverage